 You are expected to be familiar with common ophthalmic medications prior to beginning the rotation (tropicamide, atropine, proparacaine, anti-inflammatory medications, anti-glaucoma medications, and topical antibiotic medications; please refer to your Clinical Pharmacology notes for a complete list).
 You are expected to review your ophthalmology lecture notes from third year and view the ophthalmic examination videos (small animal and equine) posted to the Canvas VCS 906 Ophthalmology Rotation Course prior to the beginning of the rotation.
-We give two ophthalmology content quizzes during the course of the rotation: a pre-quiz and an end-of-rotation (i.e., final) quiz; there is also short quiz over orientation materials that you will complete at the same time as the pre-quiz.
-The end-of-rotation quiz will be administered at 8am on the second Wednesday of the rotation.
+We give two ophthalmology content guizzes during the course of the rotation: a pre-guiz and an end-of-rotation (i.e., final) guiz; there is also short guiz over orientation materials that you will complete at the same time as the pre-quiz.
+The end-of-rotation guiz will be administered at 8am on the last Friday of the rotation.
 A passing score of 70% or better is necessary in order to pass the rotation.
-A second quiz will be administered on the Friday of the second week of the rotation to any individual who scored below 70%.
+A second opportunity to take the final guiz will be available on the last weekend of the rotation for any student who scored below 70%.
 A detailed rubric explaining our method of grading each student is posted on Canvas; please familiarize yourself with our expectations for the clinical rotation prior to orientation on your first day.
 You are expected to arrive no later than 8am each day unless otherwise specified by the faculty member.
 If you have a hospitalized patient, you are expected to arrive prior to 7am in order to complete your examination and treatments by 7am.